 The CAA Research Center

-Our research focuses on the pathogenesis, diagnosis, and treatment of cerebral amyloid angiopathy (CAA).
+We are a group of Massachusetts General Hospital physician-investigators, scientists, and other research staff.
+Our research focuses on the development, diagnosis, and treatment of cerebral amyloid angiopathy (CAA).
 CAA is an important cause of cerebral hemorrhage in the elderly.
 It is currently one of the few kinds of stroke without effective prevention or treatment strategies.
-CAA is closely related to Alzheimer's disease (AD) at a molecular level, each involving deposition of the amyloid ß-peptide.
-CAA may thereby prove to be an important vantage for understanding AD.
-Despite the molecular similarities of the diseases, they are clinically, genetically, and pathologically distinct.
+CAA involves the deposition of amyloid ß-peptide similar to Alzheimer’s disease.

 Our research is divided into a clinical program that focuses on the molecular epidemiology of CAA and a laboratory program studying its pathogenesis.
 Our clinical research program has assembled a cohort of patients with probable CAA-related cerebral hemorrhage.
 This has allowed us to identify genetic risk factors for CAA such as the APOE genotype[BE1] , as well as the progression of the disease over time.